 Chapati/Roti रोटी is a staple food in most of the regions in India especially in the north and central India.
-Chapati is mainly made from whole meal flour or chapati flour.
+Chapati is mainly made from whole meal flour.
 Back in the day I remember people used to buy wheat after its harvest and then it was kept for the whole years supply.
 I remember my grandfather used to travel and buy big sacks of wheat for our whole family.
 Then they were cleaned and were put up as a wheat mountain.
 I remember as a kid climbing up that wheat mountain and loving it.
 They were then stored in huge metal drums and kept away in the cellar for the whole year.
 Every month my mom would take out one big metal tin and get it into flour or we also had a wheat mill at home.
 Sometimes she did or got that done at home too.
 For Indians especially from the north, its must to have a Chapati with every meal otherwise they feel the meal is not complete.
 A warm chapati is one of the most comfort breads you can eat.
 Its rather simple to make, but with time and practice you can ace really fine round and thin chapatis.

 Here is what we will need for 6-8 chapatis.

 1/4 tap salt

 about 200 ml lukewarm water

 Take the flour in a bowl, add the salt and slowly start adding the water and make a soft and silky dough.

 Add a few drops of ghee/butter and start to knead it on the kitchen counter until it becomes nice and shiny and it doesn't stick to your hands.